 The Isle of Man's great education provision contributes to the Island's reputation as a fantastic place to raise a family.
 The Isle of Man has five unselective Secondary Schools offering GCSEs and A-Levels and one independent school offering the International Baccalaureate.
 Beyond education, the schools offer a wide range of extra-curricular activities.

-The Island also has its own further education institution, the Isle of Man University, where students can undertake vocational, further and higher education qualifications and courses.
-The Isle of Man is also able to support its residents to study abroad for degree level courses not available on the Island*
+The Island also has its own further education institution, University College Isle of Man, where students can undertake vocational, further and higher education qualifications and courses.
+The Isle of Man is also able to support its residents to study abroad for degree level courses not available on the Island*.

 *Eligibility rules apply.